mattrussell36/movies-tmdb/README.md

 Run with `npm start`.

 TODO:
-* Fix 2 vs 4 spaces
+* PropTypes and DefaultProps
 * Tests
 * Get image paths from TMDB configuration endpoint.
 * Make it look nicer
+* Loading state

 Notes:
 Filterable by rating is a little ambigiuous as the movies don't have a rating property.